sparklink-pro/GraphQLToolsBundle/docs/crud-builder.md

 The query builder can generate a mutation for a given type `TypeUpdate` and `TypeDelete`.

 ## Operations
+All operations can be configured globally or per type.

+To define wich operations you want to be available in your GraphQL schema, you can use the `operations` options, it accepts an array of strings with the values `'get'`, `'list'`, `'create'`, `'update'`, `'delete'` and `'all'`(which means all operations).
+You **can't disable** operation entityTypeId as we use it in all the operations.

 \***Note:** By default, only the entityTypeId is generated.